djcooke/compendium/_potd_171_enemies/sasquatch.md

       - "Steel recommended any time, but required in Gloom, HP Penalty, and/or Item Penalty enchantments"
       - "Strength recommended"
+      - note: "Doable without steel IF"
+        subnotes:
-      - "Doable without steel IF.
-There is no Gloom, HP Penalty, or Item Penalty enchantment.
-Dreadwyrm or Titan and Garuda are up.
-You have room to kite and sprint/shield before the pull"
+          - "There is no Gloom, HP Penalty, or Item Penalty enchantment"
+          - "Dreadwyrm or Titan and Garuda are up"
+          - "You have room to kite and sprint/shield before the pull"
   WAR:
     difficulty: Medium
 ---